sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

         # Inherits name and description.
         isoCode = models.CharField(maxLength=3)

-For example, in Aristotle "Unit of Measure" is an ``unmanagedObject`` type, that is used to give extra context to Value Domains.
+For example, in Aristotle-MDR "Measure" is an ``unmanagedObject`` type, that is used to give extra context to `UnitOfMeasure` objects.

 A complete example of an Aristotle Extension